DakotaClawson/aws-cloud-practitioner-prep/README.md

     🧠 Focus more on innovating new products and features instead of maintaining servers.

-    > AWS Lambda
+    > <b> AWS Lambda </b> <br />

-    Service that lets you run code WITHOUT needing to provision or manage servers.
+    > Service that lets you run code WITHOUT needing to provision or manage servers.
+    >

-    - Only pay for the compute time you consume
+    > - Only pay for the compute time you consume
-    - Run code with zero administration
+    > - Run code with zero administration

 2. Containers